 The mission of the Latino Mental Health Research Program

-(LMHRP) is to conduct research relevant to the health and
+(LMHRP) is to conduct research to improve the health and

-mental health needs of the Latino populations of California.
+mental health of the Latino populations of California.

 The LMHRP fulfills this mission by:

 - utilizing digital health technologies to develop, evaluate, and implement preventative and treatment interventions in Spanish and English;

 - conducting culturally sensitive and linguistically appropriate

 research with the Latino community in the San Francisco

 - training and supporting the career advancement of